bssbrubs/4K-UHD-Enabler-for-Lenovo-Z5s/README.md

-# 4K-UHD-Enabler-for-Lenovo-Z5s
+# 4K UHD Enabler for Lenovo Z5s
-Enabler 4K on back camera and 1080p on all GSI and custom-rom in Lenovo Z5s
+Enable UHD on back camera and FullHD on all GSI and custom-rom in Lenovo Z5s